nixvital/flake-templates/README.md

 * `torch-basics`: a template for a basic machine learning project with PyTorch
 * `cpp-starter-kit`: a template for a c++ development project skeleton with `CMake`
+* `nixos-config`: a template for creating a repo that hosts your NixOS configurations

 ## Customizing the Templatesn